Used Toyota Aygo buying guide: 2005-2014 (Mk1)

 Servicing is required annually or every 10,000 miles and Toyota has three levels of service: Intermediate, Full and Full+.
 These cost £140, £250 and £290 respectively.
 Cars over five years old qualify for Toyota’s ‘Essential Care’ programme, which sees the price of a minor service drop to just £100 and a major to £180.
 Independent garages will struggle to match those prices.

 In Aygos with air-conditioning, a re-gas is £40, while adding a system ‘cleanse’ to that doubles the price.
 The brake fluid requires changing every two years at a cost of £40, while the coolant needs doing once a decade, and should set you back £70.
-Both the petrol and the diesel engine are chain-driven, so there’s no cambelt to change.
+The petrol engine is chain-driven, so there’s no cambelt to change.

 Toyota asks around £40 for a set of brake pads, or £100 for discs; shopping around could see those prices drop by around 50%.